Azam4204/Subsidy/README.md

 # Subsidy
 An income classifier system for individuals

-  -> Subsidy  Inc. delivers subsidies to individuals based on their income.
-  -> Accurate income data is one of the hardest piece of data to obtain across the world.
+  -> Subsidy  Inc. delivers subsidies to individuals based on their income.\n -> Accurate income data is one of the hardest piece of data to obtain across the world.
   -> Subsidy Inc. has obtained a large data set of unauthorized data of individual income, demographic parameters and few financial parameters.
   -> Subsidy Inc. wishes us to: